siyuchen-cc/Crime-Rate-across-State/README.md

 [Source](https://www.ers.usda.gov/data-products/county-level-data-sets/download-data/)

-## tools used
+## Programming Tool
-used Python to do data cleaning, EDA, and data visualization used Spark MapReduce and SparkSQL to import data
+used Python to do data cleaning, EDA, and data visualization
+used Spark MapReduce and SparkSQL to import data